cobungra/cpocket-Chirp-Uploader-OLED/README.md

 - Required cable from the Pi to the selected radio.

-While logged into the pi, `chirpc --list-radios` provides the required {radio} names. pocket.py uses the radio name at the head of your filename to apply the correct profile for chirp.
+While logged into the pi, `chirpc --list-radios` provides the required {radio} names. pocket.py uses the radio name at the head of your filename to apply the correct profile for chirpc.

 ## In Use: